Email FacebookTwitterMenu burgerClose thin

 To earn the CRCP designation, candidates must complete two weeks of coursework.
 They will work with world-renowned professors from the McDonough School of Business and Law and with experienced industry practitioners and regulators.
 In addition to the two weeks, professionals must complete pre-course reading and casework.

-Once a candidate has earned the CRCP designation, they must complete 12 hours of continuing education credit.
-Every three years, candidates must complete these credits.
-Meanwhile, FINRA pre-approves and designs all qualifying continuing education credits.
+Once a candidate has earned the CRCP designation, they must complete 12 hours of continuing education credit every three years.
+FINRA pre-approves and designs all qualifying continuing education credits.

 CRCP Job Responsibilities